-The following discussion relating to access to the Moore Property from the Smith Home Farm to the west, is located at the top of page 17 of the Special Purpose Detailed Site Plan, and should be removed from the detailed site plan as it is beyond the specified scope of the application.
-The issue of the appropriateness of this proposed crossing is more properly considered in the context of Detailed Site Plan DSP-09015, which will be heard by the Planning Board on the hearing date of December 16, 2010.
-Below, the discussion in question is quoted directly from the special purpose detailed site plan booklet, followed by Condition 15 of PGCPB Resolution No. 10-59 approving conceptual site plan CSP-0700401, and staff comment:
+The following discussion relating to access to the Moore Property from the Smith Home Farm to the west is located at the top of page 17 of the special-purpose detailed site plan, and should be removed from the special-purpose detailed site plan as it is beyond the specified scope of the application.
+The issue of the appropriateness of this proposed crossing is more properly considered in the context of Detailed Site Plan DSP-09015, which will be heard by the Planning Board on the hearing date of January 13, 2011.
+Below, the discussion in question is quoted directly from the special-purpose detailed site plan booklet, followed by Condition 15 of PGCPB Resolution No. 10-59 approving Conceptual Site Plan CSP-07004-01 and staff comment:

-Discussion on Page 17 of the Special Purpose Detailed Site Plan
+Discussion on Page 17 of the Special-Purpose Detailed Site Plan

-The applicant has received approval of a Conceptual Site Plan revision which included and after extensive discussion by the Planning Board to allow additional access from the Moore property through the Smith Home Farm to the west.
+"The applicant has received approval of a Conceptual Site Plan revision which included and after extensive discussion by the Planning Board to allow additional access from the Moore Property through the Smith Home Farm to the west.
 This was always part of the CSP and promotes interconnectivity as sought by the sector plan and all the neighboring projects to allow access to the Central Park for example.
 The Subdivision Section has confirmed this understanding and this DSP and the accompanying on site DSP will flesh out this point.
 If this is approved, one builder may be responsible for both the Moore Property and that portion of the Smith Home Farm.
 If this connection is made, this community center would be more convenient for the population in the southwestern portion of the Smith Home Farm than the one proposed on Smith to the north.
-In that case, the Applicant would like to be able to enlarge the community center at that time of detailed site plan to serve this additional population.
+In that case, the Applicant would like to be able to enlarge the community center at that time of detailed site plan to serve this additional population."